We expect all Members and participants to abide by our Code of Conduct at all times during their association with HAWOG.

 Ensure prompt payment of all monies owed and to respond to event organisers.

 Car Sharers are expected to:

-Inform the organiser, and / or join and email our forum.
+Inform the organiser and / or join our Facebook group and post there.

 Take responsibility for their travel arrangements and finding / contacting others.

 Be ready at agreed times and places, respect the driver's vehicle, thank the driver and offer and pay all monies required for share of costs.
 Participants arriving late or at the wrong place should not expect the driver to wait.

 Communicate early with the driver any changes or delays, and respect that the driver has final say over all arrangements.

 Receive and read all HAWOG e-Newsletters and updates.

 Inform the team of changes or problems with their email communications.
 Unreliable email users (those who "don't" receive, read, understand, remember, respond etc.) may be denied the benefits of email but will still be responsible for maintaining communication and currency of information using alternative media (website, visit, phone) if they wish to remain involved with our group.